bridgkick/react-redux-typescript_04272020/README.md

 The instructor will distribute additional private links during class for downloading courseware, registering for class completion badges, and downloading recordings...

-All code in this repository is distbuted under the [MIT license](license.txt).
+All code in this repository is distributed under the [MIT license](license.txt).

 ## How to Use the Instructor's Version